The Hottentot: Plot

-The next morning, Perkins (Otto Hoffman), the groom, discovers Bountiful missing and sounds the alarm.
+The next morning, Perkins, the groom, discovers Bountiful missing and sounds the alarm.
 Though she is eventually found, she has overeaten and is too bloated to race.
 Peggy is crushed.
 Larry accuses Sam of sabotage, which Sam narrowly deflects by claiming he did it to protect the horse from Larry's supposed mistreatment.
 The two men become open enemies.

 On race day, Larry tells Peggy he has uncovered the truth—Sam is not the legendary S. Jay Harrington.
 Sam, however, enters dramatically, suited up in Peggy's racing silks, ready to ride Hottentot.
 His confession shocks the group: he admits the truth but declares he'll ride the wild horse anyway—even if it kills him.

 To make amends, Sam reveals that he has purchased Hottentot from Ollie and presents the horse to Peggy as a gift, so that he can legally race under her colors.
 Peggy, moved by his courage, accepts both the horse and Sam's heartfelt gesture.

 With great difficulty, eight grooms manage to subdue Hottentot for the race.
-In a series of comic yet perilous incidents, Sam somehow manages to cling to the saddle through jumps, tumbles, and stumbles.
-Against all odds—and by a combination of sheer luck and determination—he edges out Larry at the finish line, winning both the race and Peggy's admiration.
+In a series of comic yet perilous incidents, Sam manages to cling to the saddle through jumps, tumbles, and stumbles.
+With luck and determination, he narrowly wins the race and Peggy's admiration.

 As the race ends, Sam finds himself sitting dazed in the saddle—on the ground—while the now-docile Hottentot gallops off.
 He has proven himself, both as a man and a (barely capable) rider.
 Sam is crowned with a victory wreath and finally wins the heart of Peggy Fairfax.